mdupont315/IBKR-Python-API/README.md

 - `ibpy` library is dropped in favour of the newer `ib_insync` library.
 - The same code logic is ported over to use the features of `ib_insync`, compatible with Python 3.7.
 Includes various code cleanup.
 - Dropped `matplotlib` charting in favour of headless running inside Docker.

-*14 Jun 2019*

-- <a href="https://github.com/jamesmawm/High-Frequency-Trading-Model-with-IB/tree/v2.0">Version 2.0</a> released
-- Merged pull request from: https://github.com/chicago-joe/IB_PairsTrading_Algo

-    Thanks to chicago-joe for updating to work with Python 3.

-    As this is only a compatibility update, there are many outdated components and the trading model is quite unlikely to be working as intended.

-*8 Jun 2015*
-- <a href="https://github.com/jamesmawm/High-Frequency-Trading-Model-with-IB/tree/v1.0">Version 1.0</a> released
-- Refactor and conform to PEP8 standards
-- New chart display with 4 subplots

 Setting up
 ===

-You can choose to run this model in your console OR in Docker.

 ## Running on a local Python console